-Helpful tip: Even if you acquire the carrier before obtaining the plates, it is advisable to determine the size of the plates you will eventually use.
+Handy tip: Even if you purchase a carrier before getting the plates, it is recommended to know the size of the plates you’ll eventually use.

-Plates are available in various shapes, and certain carriers are designed to specifically accommodate the angular cuts, such as swimmers’ plates, by being relatively smaller.
-However, we suggest opting for a standard SAPI or square cut carrier for greater versatility and compatibility.
+Plates come in various shapes, and certain carriers specifically cater to different cuts like swimmers’ plates.
+We, however, endorse opting for a standard SAPI or square cut carrier for broader versatility.